Department Chair Appointment and Evaluation Policy

 5.00 Evaluation of Department Chairs

 The Dean or appropriate administrator shall evaluate the performance of the Chair once per three-year term or more frequently at the discretion of the Dean or upon request of the Chair.
 The evaluation shall be in Year 3 of the appointment and concluded prior to the Chair election process.
 The evaluation process shall include the opportunity for department faculty and staff to provide input regarding the Department Chair’s performance.
-Department faculty and staff who choose to provide input shall utilize the “Department Chair Feedback Form” available from University Personnel and the Dean shall ensure the anonymity of the department feedback.
+Department faculty and staff who choose to provide input shall utilize the “Department Chair Feedback Form” available from Human Resources and the Dean shall ensure the anonymity of the department feedback.
 Performance evaluations are in narrative format and based on the performance of duties as stated in Section 2.00 of this policy.
 In instances where a majority of department faculty have issued a vote of no-confidence, the Dean shall immediately conduct a performance evaluation of the Chair.

 6.00 Resignation and Recall of a Chair